Download all exemplars

 This involves:

-• explaining, in detail, the strength(s) and weakness(es) of the research process and how they impact on the validity of the findings and/or conclusions.
+- explaining, in detail, the strength(s) and weakness(es) of the research process and how these affect the validity of the findings and/or conclusions.

 The findings are explained in detail, with specific evidence from the collected and presented data (3).
-The explanation also incorporates relevant geographic concepts such as interaction (4) (5), change and process.
+The explanation also incorporates the relevance of geographic concepts such as interaction (4) (5), change and process.

 To reach Excellence, the student could present the data more effectively to enable comparisons to be made between the two sites.
 This could be achieved by drawing graphs that combine data for both locations, or by presenting this data as a statistical map.

 More effectively presented data could lead to a full explanation of the findings.
-An explanation that compares sites would demonstrate more comprehensive understanding of the research aim, interactions, and the spatial context of the research.
+An explanation that compares sites would demonstrate a more comprehensive understanding of the research aim, interactions and the spatial context of the research.

 Low Merit